Champx15/Banking-System/README.md

-A simple Banking System in Java demonstrating the concepts of OOPs
+A simple Banking System in Java demonstrating the concepts of OOPs  with Hibernate